-- 1. Further development of training for clergywomen and clergy serving in cross-racial appointments (National Association of Korean American United Methodist Clergywomen and National Association of Korean American United Methodist Pastors Serving Cross-Racial Appointments), and implementation of mentoring/coaching programs for such newly ordained pastors. - 2.
-Development of Korean female lay leadership through collaboration with the National Network of Korean United Methodist Women.
+1. Further development of training for clergywomen and clergy serving in cross-racial appointments (National Association of Korean American United Methodist Clergywomen and National Association of Korean American United Methodist Pastors Serving Cross-Racial Appointments), and implementation of mentoring/coaching programs for such newly ordained and experienced pastors in partnership with other professional education programs.

+2. Development of Korean female lay leadership through collaboration with the National Network of Korean United Methodist Women.